SUMMARY

 - The search was conducted on March 27, 2021, across PubMed®, EMBASE®, and the Cochrane Library.

-- Outcomes of interest for the meta-analysis included clinical remission at weeks 14 and 52 (Harvey-Bradshaw Index [HBI] ≤4 or Crohn's Disease Activity Index [CDAI] <150), steroid-free clinical remission (SFR) at weeks 14 and 52, biological remission (C-reactive protein [CRP] ≤5 mg/L or fecal calprotectin [FC] ≤250 µg/g) at weeks 14 and 52.
+- Outcomes of interest for the meta-analysis included clinical remission at weeks 14 and 52 (Harvey-Bradshaw Index [HBI] ≤4 or Crohn’s Disease Activity Index [CDAI] <150), steroid-free clinical remission (SFR) at weeks 14 and 52, and biological remission (C-reactive protein [CRP] ≤5 mg/L or fecal calprotectin [FC] ≤250 µg/g) at weeks 14 and 52.

 - The primary analysis was based on 5 studies with adjusted results.